Articles

 ARRL Handbook 1993, pp. 30-37 to 30-40

 Here is a rig that provides a real challenge for the QRP home builder.
-Nonetheless, this is a classic circuit and a favorite in the QRP community. - A QRP SSB/CW Transceiver for 14MHz -- Part 1
+A classic circuit and a favorite in the QRP community. - A QRP SSB/CW Transceiver for 14MHz -- Part 1

 QST December 1989, pp. 18-21